Atlantic spadefish: Description

 The disk-shaped body is very deep and compressed, and the snout is blunt.
-There are 9 dorsal spines and 21–24 soft dorsal rays, and there are 3 anal spines and 17–19 anal rays.
+There are nine dorsal spines and 21–24 soft dorsal rays, and there are three anal spines and 17–19 anal rays.
 The second dorsal and anal fins of adults have long, trailing anterior lobes, giving an "angelfish-like" appearance.
 The body is silver in color with irregular black vertical bands that fade gradually with age.
-There are 4–6 black vertical bands on each side, with the first running through the eye and the last running through the caudal peduncle.
+There are four to six black vertical bands on each side, with the first running through the eye and the last running through the caudal peduncle.

 The mouth is small, with the maxilla of adults ending beneath the nostrils.
 The teeth are small and brushlike, and there are no teeth on the roof of the mouth.
 The head and fins are covered with ctenoid scales.
 Specimens commonly weigh from 3 to 10 lb, although individuals as large as 20 lb have been recorded.
 Their maximum length is about 36 in.